AbhinavMir/networking/congestion_control.md

 *Answer:* $\lambda_{1} = \lambda_{2} =120/2 = 60 \text{ segments/s}$

+### Sample Question

+Suppose that you are using an extended version of TCP Reno that allows window sizes much larger than 64K bytes.1 Suppose you are using it over a 1Gbps link with a round-trip time (RTT) of 200ms to transfer 16M-byte file, and the TCP receiver's advertised window is 2M bytes.
+If TCP sends 1K-byte segments, and assuming no congestion and no lost segments:

+(a) how many RTTs does it take until the sender's congestion window reaches 2M bytes?
+Recall that the congestion window is initialized to the size of a single segment, and assume that the slow-start threshold is initialized to a value higher than the receiver’s advertised window.

+*Answer:* So basically

+$$$
+ssthresh_{init}>aws = 2Mb, R(t)=1Gbps, cwnd_{init} = 1 segment, RTT=200ms, O(file)=16Mb, segmentSize = 1Kb
+$$$

+(b) How many RTTs does it take to send the file?

+(c) If the time to send the file is given by the number of required RTTs times the RTT value, what is the effective throughput for the transfer?
+What percentage of the link capacity is utilized?

 ## TCP Tahoe

 TCP Tahoe is a congestion control algorithm used in the Transmission Control Protocol (TCP) to regulate the amount of data sent over a network.
 The algorithm works by monitoring the network for congestion, and then using a set of rules to regulate the flow of data.